quark-platform/gecko-index/README.md

-# gecko-index
+# Gecko Index

-Generated docs for Gecko.
+Generated data from the latest stable release of Firefox.